seanteohyh/ai_planning/readme.md

 Project Source
 https://www.kaggle.com/c/hashcode-drone-delivery/overview

 How to run the code: All files needs to be placed in same folder.
-The code can be run from console or from any IDE directly.
+The code can be run from from any IDE directly or from console.
 (i.e python main_ga.py)

 There's 3 main files for 3 types of Algorithm